Pakistan plane carrying aid joins Afghan quake relief effort - NewsBreak

 Pakistan plane carrying aid joins Afghan quake relief effort

-ISLAMABAD (AP) — A Pakistani military cargo plane carrying relief goods for Afghanistan’s earthquake-affected people landed at the Khost airport Saturday, officials said, as tents, food and medical supplies rolled into the mountainous region.
+A Pakistani military cargo plane carrying relief goods for Afghanista n’s earthquake-affected people landed at the Khost airport Saturday, officials said, as tents, food and medical supplies rolled into the mountainous region.

 Thousands were left homeless or injured by this week’s powerful earthquake in eastern Afghanistan, which state media said killed 1,150 people.
 An aftershock Friday took five more lives.